 Some life insurance companies allow you to keep your payoff in a retained asset account, from which you can take money out as needed.
 Similar to a bank account, the account bears interest and allows you to withdraw money whenever you want.
 While any interest gained might be taxable, the initial insurance payout is tax-free.

-How Long Does It Take For Beneficiaries to Receive Life Insurance Money
+How Long Does It Take for Beneficiaries to Receive Life Insurance Money?

-How Much Does Life Insurance Payouts
+How Much Do Life Insurance Payouts

-Are Life Insurance Payouts Taxable
+Are Life Insurance Payouts Taxable?

 How You Get Life Insurance Payouts

 To obtain the death benefit if you are a beneficiary of a deceased person, get in touch with the insurance provider.
 If the insurance finds out about the death, they will get in touch, although they might not be aware of it until you get in touch with them.
-For this reason, when naming beneficiaries, policyholders should notify all of them, both primary and contingent.
+For this reason, when naming beneficiaries, policyholders should notify all of them.
+The life insurance company will pay you after verifying the death and ensuring it was covered, excluding suicide or unlawful activities.